 1. There are a total of 3 couches at the Edinburgh Airport.
 I tried to occupy one of them around 11pm in my quest for a good night’s sleep, but alas, I was continually awakened by a very loud person in a rolling, Scottish accent.
 At any other time during the day, it may have been endearing.
 This was not such a time.
 I had to vacate the couch area.

 2. All chairs (before you enter security) have metal armrests between each single chair.
 Thus, it is seemingly impossible to lie down.
 But, being the genius that I am, I found that you can (a) lie with your butt facing outwards and your face towards the back of the chairs (cleverly making a ‘C’ shape around the armrests), or (b) sneak unsuspectingly into someone else’s sleeping bag.
 Option (b) seemed enticing though somewhat risky.
 I thus opted for Option (a).
-Next time, however, dear readers, if you do decide to overnight it at the Edinburgh Airport, either pretend to be praying the entire time whilst in the “Prayer and Quiet Room” or bring a sleeping bag (as those much smarter than I did).
+Next time, however, dear readers, if you do decide to overnight it at the Edinburgh Airport, either pray the entire time whilst in the “Prayer and Quiet Room” or bring a sleeping bag (as those much smarter than I did).